 Market and Model

-There's now a different range structure, starting with 'Super' trim, then running up through 'Sprint', 'Lusso Ti' and 'Veloce' specs.
-The entry level Super and Lusso Ti feature silver exterior details and the Sprint and Veloce offering a sportier look with dark styling.
-All Giulia models come complete with the new 8.8-inch touchscreen infotainment system, bi-xenon headlights and Apple CarPlay/Android Auto 'phone compatibility.
+There's now a different range structure, starting with 'Sprint' trim, then running up through 'Veloce' to 'Estrema' spec.
+All Giulia models come complete with the new 12.3-inch digital instrument cluster.
+Plus a 8.8-inch touchscreen infotainment system, LED headlights and Apple CarPlay/Android Auto 'phone compatibility.
 The infotainment set-up also includes full control of Bluetooth calling and music streaming, as well as DAB digital radio and Hi-Fi digital audio.
 The navigation system includes high-resolution 3D maps with rapid route calculation even in locations where there it's not possible to find a GPS signal - this thanks to its advanced Dead Reckoning technology.
 It also facilitates TomTom map updates via USB and allows users to view more information regarding driving style and Alfa DNA settings.

 Cost of Ownership

 Under the bonnet, every engine in the Alfa Giulia range looks decently efficient and pretty clean - which will of course be crucial if it's to attract company car drivers.
-Euro 6D technology now features.
-The 2.2-litre JTDM-2 diesel with 190hp manages 57.7mpg on the combined cycle and 129g/km of CO2.
-For the 200hp 2.0-litre petrol unit, you're looking at 41.5mpg and 147g/km.
-For the 280hp petrol powerplant, it's 40.9mpg and 160g/km.
-Even the 510bhp 2.9-litre BiTurbo petrol engine in the Quadrifoglio version manages 30.7mpg and 212g/km, thanks to its electronically-controlled cylinder-disabling system.
+Euro 6D technology of course features.
+For the 200hp 2.0-litre petrol unit, you're looking at 39.8mpg on the combined cycle and 161g/km.
+For the 280hp petrol powerplant, it's 38.2mpg and 167g/km.
+Even the 510bhp 2.9-litre BiTurbo petrol engine in the Quadrifoglio version manages 28.2mpg and 227g/km, thanks to its electronically-controlled cylinder-disabling system.
 In other words, the days of Alfas being money pits for hopeless romantics are long past.

 As for peace of mind, well you get the usual three year unlimited mileage warranty covering parts, materials and labour, plus 3 years of AA Contact support which includes 24hr Roadside Assistance, Home Start, Relay, Relay Plus, European Cover, Accident Management, plus access to travel information, legal advice and technical information.